consensus-shipyard/ipc/scripts/deploy_subnet/README.md

 - `FM_LOG_LEVEL`: Fendermint log level.
 This follows `RUST_LOG` conventions, e.g., use
   `info,fendermint=debug` to get debug logs from the `fendermint` application (default is `info`).

+> [!CAUTION]
+> Note that the `fendermint`, `ipc-cli`, and `hoku` binaries all use a `NETWORK` flag with
+> varying values.
+The scripts properly manage this, but if you run `deploy.sh` with a `NETWORK`
+> variable already exported, it'll override the value set in the scripts.
+Namely, if you have the
+> `NETWORK` set before running the deployment (e.g., via the `hoku` CLI), it'll fail due to a
+> mismatch with the `ipc-cli`'s expected flag.
+Be sure to open a new terminal window for the
+> deployment and working in other shells if you're developing against it.

 For localnet deployments, you won't need to set any of the above.
 There are also two additional optional variables: